Anti-Raid/splashtail/README.md

 - From the next time, run ``./splashtail webserver`` without the ``BOOTSTRAP_COMMANDS`` variable.
 This is the normal way to run the bot.
 - Run the job server (typically before running the bot in production) using ``./splashtail jobs``

+### Proxy

+Anti-Raid has 2 gateway proxies that can optionally be used to reduce the number of ``IDENTIFY`` packets needed:

+- **simplegwproxy** - Still buggy, not recommended for production
+- **twiglight gateway-proxy** (fork with patches for serenity) - Also may be buggy but more production quality

 # TODO List